OWASP/CheatSheetSeries/cheatsheets/LDAP_Injection_Prevention_Cheat_Sheet.md

 #### Safe .NET Example

-We recommend using [LINQ to LDAP](https://www.nuget.org/packages/LinqToLdap/) in DotNet.
+We recommend using [LINQ to LDAP](https://www.nuget.org/packages/LinqToLdap/) (for .NET Framework 4.5 or lower [until it has been updated](https://github.com/madhatter22/LinqToLdap/issues/31)) in DotNet.
 It provides automatic LDAP encoding when building LDAP queries.
 Contact the [Readme file](https://github.com/madhatter22/LinqToLdap/blob/master/README.md) in the project repository.

 ## Additional Defenses